aws-neuron/aws-neuron-sdk/libraries/nxd-inference/tutorials/trn2-llama3.1-405b-tutorial.rst

 .. note::
    To use this example, you must provide an EAGLE-trained Llama3.1 405B checkpoint to use for EAGLE speculative decoding.
-This EAGLE checkpoint must not be tree-based.
-For more information about EAGLE and how to train an EAGLE checkpoint, see the official implementation on GitHub: `SafeAILab/EAGLE <https://github.com/SafeAILab/EAGLE>`__.
+For more information about EAGLE checkpoint compatibility with NxD Inference, see :ref:`nxd-eagle-speculative-decoding`.

 This example uses the following configuration options: